pimps/pdf-NTLMLeaker/README.md

 Basically, this Python script will inject in any given pdf a /AA entry that when parsed by the PDF reader will request a remote file in a server controlled by the attacker leaking the NTLM hash of any user that open that pdf document in a windows host.

 During my tests with the script I verified that this attack works nicely in the Adobe Acrobat Reader.
-But my tests failed in browser PDF readers (Edge, Firefox and Chrome) and also in the Foxit Reader 9.1.
+But my tests failed in Browser's default PDF readers (Edge, Firefox and Chrome) and also in the Foxit Reader 9.1.

 ## Install